 Similarly, outdated or inadequate hardware, such as routers or switches, contributes to jitter.
 Poor network hardware struggles to handle high call volumes, causing inconsistencies in packet arrival times and degrading call quality.

-For smartphone users, pay attention to your surroundings.
-You’re bound to have call quality issues if you get in an elevator, go into a supply room, or go underground.
+Smartphone users should pay attention to their surroundings.
+You’re bound to have call quality issues if you get into an elevator, a supply room, or underground.
 Certain building materials (concrete, metal, and window films) affect and potentially block cellular and Wi-Fi signals.

 Cause #3: Wireless signal quality degradation